shapeshed/shapeshed.com/content/posts/unix-ps.md

-{
-  "slug": "unix-ps",
-  "title": "Linux and Unix ps command tutorial with examples", "date": "2016-09-05T00:00:00+00:00",
-  "image": "images/articles/ps.png",
++++
+date = "2016-09-05T00:00:00+00:00"
-  "description": "Tutorial on using ps, a UNIX and Linux command for reporting information on running processes.
-Examples of searching by user, group, executable name and killing processes.", "tags": [
+description = "Tutorial on using ps, a UNIX and Linux command for reporting information on running processes.
+Examples of searching by user, group, executable name and killing processes." image = "images/articles/ps.png" slug = "unix-ps" tags = ["UNIX", "Linux"] title = "Linux and Unix ps command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing ps man page][2]